New for 2018: Saint Doom Fuzz Pedal v2.0

 Designing Our Fuzz Pedal

 Fuzz is a tricky effect to get right.
 Without careful thought and selection of components, a fuzz can sound sub-par – either with an overly hissy, grating high-end which will hurt your ears, or a muddy, slushy bass that won’t cut through a full band’s noise.
 However, overthink a fuzz circuit, and you can take away that low-fi, brutal noise element that makes the effect different from overdrive and distortion.
-That’s why Saint Doom does away with unnecessary bells and whistles – you’ve got a single Doom knob which controls the output, and that’s it.
-There’s nothing wrong with more complicated fuzz boxes – it’s just that Saint Doom was bred to be a simple animal.
-It also means that he’s a pretty small fella, and can find a place on even the most crowded pedalboards.
+We spent many days slaving over Saint Doom’s circuitry until we were left with a fuzz we’re truly proud to call our own.

-The amount of fuzz added can actually be controlled by your guitar’s volume knob, or by adding a Leech Volume Attenuator directly before Saint Doom.
-The control knob on Saint Doom’s face goes from silence at 0, to unity volume at about 12 o clock (halfway) to ridiculously loud at full whack.
+The Volume control goes from silence at 0, to unity volume at about 1 o clock (just over halfway) to ridiculously loud at full whack.
 For such a brutal little guy, Saint Doom is loads of fun to have around, so experiment!

 True Bypass as Standard